designedmind/2017/_drafts/key-claims.md

   percept in the narrative never occurs.
 Such a percept never enters the "phenomenal stage".
 Now imagine an organism where _all_ percepts are of this nature.
 This is perception without consciousness.
-* Finding out is a kind of filling in
+* Finding out is a kind of (means of implementing) filling in
 * Zombies also have the hard problem to solve
 * What if you were a zombie until 1s ago?
 What if you were a zombie for 1s, then a non-zombie for 1s, and so on?
+* Sloman on virtual machines, "How could evolution get ghosts into machines?"